stratum/testvectors-runner/README.md

 ## Start a Stratum Switch

-Currently Stratum supports Barefoot Tofino and Broadcom Tomahawk devices, as well as the bmv2 software switch.
-Check [Stratum Project](https://github.com/stratum/stratum) for details of how to get Stratum running on supported devices.

 We also provide a docker image which deploys the bmv2 software switch inside a docker container.
 To start `stratum-bmv2` switch with two dataplane ports for testing simply run:
 ```bash